capistrano/documentation/documentation/getting-started/authentication-and-authorisation/index.markdown

 The `-A` option may, or may not be required on your system, it's worth trying it both ways just to know how your system treats agent forwarding by default.

+**Note:** You may need to add your repo server to the `.ssh/known_hosts` file, which can be done automatically if you do `git ls-remote git@github.com:me/repo.git` direct from the server, using the `deploy` user.

 From the SSH documentation:

 {% prism bash %}